inmanta/inmanta-core/docs/reference/projectyml.rst

 pip.use-system-config
 """""""""""""""""""""

 This option determines the isolation level of the project's pip config.
-When false (the default), any pip config set on the system
+When false (the default), any pip config set on the system through pip config files is ignored, the ``PIP_INDEX_URL``, ``PIP_EXTRA_INDEX_URL`` and ``PIP_PRE`` environment variables are ignored, and pip will only look for packages in the index(es) defined in the project.yml.
-(e.g. through environment variables or pip config files) are ignored and pip will only look for packages in the index(es) defined in the project.yml, when true, the orchestrator will extend the system's pip configuration rather than replace it.
+When true, the orchestrator will extend the system's pip configuration rather than replace it.

 Setting this to ``false`` is generally recommended, especially during development, both for portability (achieving consistent behavior regardless of the system it runs on, which is important for reproductive testing on developer